npedrazzini/DataPapersAnalysis/README.md

 #### `descr_analysis_G.py`
 Plots overall changes in metrics growth/decrease rates over time for all humanities research papers from Dimensions (2015-2022), normalizing by article/dataset age.

-#### `johd_rdjhss_graphs_from_CompetitorData`
-Plots differences in research fields between JOHD and RDJHSS, as well as the number of publications for each year.
-This is based on the data available in the .csv file named RDJ_JOHD_CompetitorData.xlsx - Data_JOHD_RDJ.csv

 # NOTES
 - In `datasets_datapapers-links-rdj.csv`: